 When a relationship ends, the division of furniture and other shared assets begins.

 But what happens when you own a dog (or other furry friend) together?
-This topic recently became a point of interest in the media after the Courier Mail interviewed couples therapist Linda Thomson on this growing issue in Australia.

 In the past when couples separated, pets were viewed as property to be divided up along with their other assets.
 These days, many separating couples recognise their pets as members of the family and like custody battles over their children, pet custody is becoming a tough and emotional issue.